DuncanMoyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod ugo+x hello :script that adds execution permission to the owner, the group owner and the other users, to the file hello

 chmod 007 hello :gives no permissions to the owner and the group, but all the permissions to other users

+chmod 753 hello :shows aal rights to the owner, read and execute to the groups and write and execute to the other users